asconwe/vue-contenteditable-directive/README.md

 </script>
 ```

 The directive uses innerText to manipulate the DOM by default.
-However, you can use the modifier, 'dangerousHTML', to allow the directive to use/set innerHTML of the editable element:
+However, you can use the modifier, dangerousHTML, to allow the directive to use and set the innerHTML of the editable element:
 ```
 v-contentdeditable:someDataKey.dangerousHTML="true"
 ```